 The club exhibited at the last Midhurst Modellers Exhibition to be held in the old Grange building, in early January 2014.
 The building was demolished in February 2014.
 They attended the first Modellers Exhibition in the new facility in 2015 & exhibited two members layouts in February 2016

 Although L&DMRC has never been a large club-I don’t believe they have ever had more than 22 members, they continue to “punch above their weight” amongst much larger local clubs.
 Yamanouchi Oshika was the first club layout to be featured in Continental Modeller, twice in fact, in 2011.
 Another Japanese outline layout Kashiyama by member Nick Harling, was featured in the Continental Modeller for November 2014.In 2017 Graham Ashley had an Italian themed layout and a a British modern image layout featured in Continental Modeller & Railway Modeller respectively.
-Unfortunately none of these layouts currently exist.
+Unfortunately all these layouts were either sold or dismantled

 The club celebrated its 50th Birthday in 2014 with a special Model Trains in Petersfield event which attracted around 100 visitors.
 The event was repeated in 2015, but was less successful.